 Vitro's commitment to sustainability transcends certification programs into responsible manufacturing processes and large-scale energy reduction through the use of our energy efficient low emissivity (low-e) glass products.
-In fact, Solarban® solar control low-e glass and other glasses by Vitro have been installed on hundreds of LEED®-certified buildings, including three of the world’s 11 certified net-zero “living” buildings.
+In fact, Vitro glass products have been used on hundreds of sustainable projects worldwide, including LEED®-certified Platinum, Gold and Silver buildings and net-zero “living” buildings.
+Solarban® glass and other high performance glass products from Vitro have been specified on more AIA COTE award-winning projects than any other glass manufacturer.
 Meanwhile, Vitro continues to build partnerships and establish new product brands to realize the full potential for environmentally friendly glass innovation on a global scale.

 Reducing Embodied Carbon in the Built Environment

 As architects and glaziers work to design and construct building projects in a more sustainable manner, the consideration of embodied carbon has become a bigger factor in understanding the overall impact of a project’s carbon footprint.
 Most of the embodied carbon in glass originates with the energy-intensive process of heating the melting furnace to 3,000 degrees Fahrenheit to convert a blend of silica, soda ash, dolomite, metal compounds and recycled cullet glass to flat glass.